icssc/peterportal-public-api/docs/GraphQL-API/learn_more.md

 ## What is GraphQL?

 GraphQL is a query language for APIs.
 It provides the user exactly what they need and nothing more.
 What's so special about GraphQL?
-Here are some of it's defining features:
+Here are some of its defining features:

 * Ask for exactly what you need, and you will get exactly that.
 Anything GraphQL returns is completely predictable.
 * Get multiple resources in only one request.
 Unlike REST, a single request can return multiple resources.